chapmajs/personal_site/_posts/2010-09-19-Scrolling-Display.md

 The rest of the FIFO implementation is straightforward: a CLEAR method to preload the buffer with a defined byte at every position (we used 0x20, ASCII space, so that the display initializes as blank), and a UPDATE method to dump the entire buffer to the character display.
 The only other function is the DELAY function I wrote for the SOD blink test.
 You can find the entire Assembly source for the LED scroller [in the Glitch Works File Dump](http://filedump.glitchwrks.com/8085projects/files/charscroll.asm).

 The code was once again assembled with GNUSim8085 and manually programmed into my Intel iUP-201 PROM Programmer -- I really need to get a serial transfer program written for it!
-The project will get a few modifications before being displayed at the Maker Faire, but you can watch a video with a brief explanation [on YouTube](http://www.youtube.com/watch?v=P9A4H4YBX-Q) -- seeing the display's scroll pattern will help demonstrate the exact function of the FIFO and circular array.
+The project will get a few modifications before being displayed at the Maker Faire, but you can watch a video with a brief explanation:

+<div class='center'><iframe width="560" height="315" src="https://www.youtube.com/embed/P9A4H4YBX-Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

+Seeing the display's scroll pattern will help demonstrate the exact function of the FIFO and circular array.